A. First-year Student Seminars and College Writing Courses

-Courses that count toward the major and the minor may be used to satisfy distribution requirements.
-Winter term courses, first-year seminars, and College writing courses may also be used to satisfy distribution requirements.
+Courses that count toward the major or a minor may be used to satisfy distribution requirements.
+Winter term courses, Summer Study courses, first-year seminars, and College writing courses may also be used to satisfy distribution requirements.

 Independent study courses (0500 and above) do not qualify for distribution requirements.